Our Natural City Strategy

 Our Natural City Strategy seeks to protect our natural environment and recognise its significant value to our economy and lifestyle.
 Gold Coast is one of the most biodiverse cities in Australia.
-The City aims to conserve this unique biodiversity as our city grows, including achieving 51 per cent native vegetation cover.
+The City aims to conserve this unique biodiversity as our city grows, including working towards 51% native vegetation cover.

 One of our priorities is to ensure we live in balance with nature.
 This strategy encourages nature-based recreation while safeguarding our beaches, wetlands, waterways, rainforests, bushland, coastal and marine environments and the wildlife these habitats support.